jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 ??? question "Wait! `o+x`?
 Isn't it insecure?"

-    The `o` permission is for `others` and means litteraly all the operating system users will be able to `execute` a folder or a file.
+    The `o` permission is for `others` and means literally all the operating system users will be able to `execute` a folder or a file.

     `nvm` installs a NodeJS version in the current user home directory.
-It don't install it globaly for all users.
+It doesn't install it globally for all users.
-    One of the easiest thing to do to make that node version available for everyone is to give everyone the permission to execute it.
+    One of the easiest things to do to make that node version available for everyone is to give everyone the permission to execute it.

     But why?
 Why do we want other users to be able to run NodeJS?

     For our `itrocks` user.
-This user do not need any home directory, and we want him to only have access to the `/home/ubuntu/ITRocks` directory and to be able to start the server with the `node` command.
-Note that it have no read/write permissions in `/home/ubuntu/.nvm`, only `execute`.
+This user doesn't need any home directory, and we want him to only have access to the `/home/ubuntu/ITRocks` directory and to be able to start the server with the `node` command.
+Note that it has no read/write permissions in `/home/ubuntu/.nvm`, only `execute`.

 !!! warning "If you later install a new version of node using nvm, don't forget to add the `o+x` permission to the newly installed NodeJS version!"